kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 This setup ensures reliable Dropwizard integration testing and avoids logger conflicts.

+**Note**: The API will only store details for the last 10,000 runs.
+If you need this information, you will need to persist it yourself.

 ## Development

 Any functionality exposed by the Admin API should be mirrored by an internal API in lucille-core which handles all of the logic.